 There are a number of registries for recording the details with the NSW government one being compulsory .
 Once the animal is chipped, you then need to register your pet with your local council – this is a once only procedure.

-Remember it is much cheaper to register a desexed pet than an entire animal, so although microchipping is required by 3 months of age (or at the first change of ownership – whichever is first), registration is not required until 6 months allowing time for you to have your pet desexed prior to registration.
+It is much cheaper to register a desexed pet than an entire animal, so although microchipping is required by 3 months of age (or at the first change of ownership – whichever is first), registration is not required until 6 months allowing time for you to have your pet desexed prior to registration.

-Highly recommended for all dogs, cats, rabbits and Ferrets to avoid the birth of unwanted animals, to reduce aggressive and territorial behaviour, the problems associated with animals in season and various other health problems.
+Highly recommended for all dogs, cats, rabbits and ferrets to avoid the birth of unwanted animals, to reduce aggressive and territorial behaviour, the problems associated with animals in season and various other health problems.

 Generally carried out between 5 and 6 months of age, desexing is a sterile surgical procedure requiring a general anaesthetic.

-Generally most pets can go home in the evening of the operation but may be a little sleepy that night.
+Pets can go home in the evening of the operation but may be a little sleepy that night.
 Most pets experience little discomfort after the surgery.

 This can be a very complex subject and one we usually discuss with you when we first see your animals for vaccinations.